sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 # <a name="require"></a>VFX Pull requirements

 **Debayering to OpenEXR.** VFX pulls should be debayered from the original RAW camera files and exported as 16-bit EXR in the ACES AP0 interchange format (ACES2065-1) with PIZ lossless compression, with all grades disabled.
 This should be done is a software that supports an ACES color managed workflow and can properly debayer the camera RAW files.
 A great choice for the filmmaker on a budget is Davinci Resolve.
+The free version has a resolution limit of UltraHD, but the full software is just $300 dollars for lifetime, which is a steal for people being able to afford a subscription for Adobe, and certainly less than paying a DI facility to perform a VFX pull!

 The guide below will step you through the process:
  - [VFX Pulls with Resolve](ResolvePull.md)

 **Color Reference and LUTs.** VFX pulls should include